 The Importance of a Social Media Workplace Policy and Training

 Even if your company has decided to block social media access at work, it still doesn’t take away from the fact that employees will use social media in their personal lives.
 That’s why it’s essential your company has a detailed social media policy — even if you block access.

 Additionally, your company should provide social media training to reinforce the guidelines set forth in the policy.
 This will help reduce your risk.

 For example, your company is launching a new product.
 The marketing team is finalizing a social media campaign around the launch with messaging approved by the CEO.
 But before that happens, an excited employee takes to Twitter on their lunch break to post about the product and unknowingly gives away details that the CEO wanted to keep confidential.

 There goes all the hard work the marketing team has done, and you’re now scrambling to cover for the employee’s mistake.
-If you had a policy and social media training, the employee would have known not to Tweet about product launches-even outside of the workplace.
+If you had specific rules for social media in the workplace, a policy, and social media training, the employee would have known not to Tweet about product launches.